drvinceknight/pfm/docs/_labsheets/08-linear-algebra.md

 **Building blocks**

-1. **Tickable** Linear algebra is the study of systems of linear equations.
+1. **TICKABLE** Linear algebra is the study of systems of linear equations.
 Many mathematical problems reduce to solving systems of linear equations.
 Here is one such system that we will use as a running example: